 |5 years old or older||0.35mg of PPI per pound of body weight||2 times per day|

-We also go into detail about how to wean or titrate your baby up or down from proton pump inhibitors to assist in the process and making the dosing up process as smooth as possible.
+Your doctor may want to wean or titrate your baby up or down from PPI’s and may find the information on the weaning page useful.
+This can assist in the process in making the dosing up process as smooth as possible.
 Please read about it here on the Weaning page.